 How many health care providers are on staff?

--There are two full time physicians, one part time general surgeon, one physician assistants and two certified nurse practitioners.
-There are also six visiting specialists who make regular monthly visits to either the hospital or clinic.
+-There are two full time physicians, one part time general surgeon, one physician assistant and one certified nurse practitioner.
+There are also 5 visiting specialists who make regular monthly visits to either the hospital or clinic.
 Appointments can be made with any of these specialists through your primary care physician.

 Do you do surgeries and what types?

 -Surgeries are performed Tuesdays, or as scheduled, by staff surgeon Dr. Dennis Glatt.
-He also sees patients at Freeman's Rural medical Clinic on Wednesdays.
+He also sees patients at Freeman's Rural medical Clinic on Tuesdays.
 Some surgeries performed at Freeman Medical Center include gall bladder, hernia repair, hysterectomies,mastectomies, lumpectomies, port-a-cath placements and carpel tunnels.